Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 When running in the same docker network, docker container names can be used, if not host.docker.internal can be an option as domain/hostname
 Without docker compose: FlareSolverrUrl: http://localhost:8191/v1, FlareSolverrUrl: host.docker.internal:8080

-After configuring those values in `Plugins → My Plugins → Crunchyroll` press Save, restart the server, test the connection and run a scan.
+After configuring those values in `Plugins → My Plugins → Crunchyroll → Settings` press Save, test the connection and run a scan.

 ---